Woman in famed 'Rosie the Riveter' painting dies at 92

 The Norman Rockwell Museum said in a statement on Wednesday night that it was "saddened to learn of the passing of Mary Doyle Keefe," and sent condolences to her family.

-Her pose was modelled after Michelangelo's depiction of the Prophet Isaac on the ceiling of the Sistine Chapel, the museum said.
+Her pose was modeled after Michelangelo's depiction of the Prophet Isaac on the ceiling of the Sistine Chapel, the museum said.

 (Reporting by Curtis Skinner in San Francisco; Editing by Simon Cameron-Moore)